panubo/docker-rundeck/README.md

 ## Upgrade

-Find the latest version of rundeck at https://docs.rundeck.com/downloads.html
+Find the latest version of Rundeck at https://docs.rundeck.com/downloads.html